Subscribie/subscribie/README.md

 tldr:
 1. Install the stripe cli
-2. Run `stripe listen --events checkout.session.completed,payment_intent.succeeded,payment_intent.payment_failed --forward-to 127.0.0.1:5000/stripe_webhook`
+2. Run `stripe listen --events checkout.session.completed,payment_intent.succeeded,payment_intent.payment_failed,payment_intent.payment_failed --forward-to 127.0.0.1:5000/stripe_webhook`

+> For testing failed payments using [test cards table](https://stripe.com/docs/testing), the test card `4000000000000341` is especially useful because the cards in the previous table can’t be attached to a Customer object, but `4000000000000341` can be (and will fail which is useful for testing failed subscription payments such as `insufficient_funds`).

 ## Concept: What are [Stipe Webhooks](https://stripe.com/docs/webhooks)?
 > Stripe takes payments.
 Stripe sends payment related events to Subscribie via [`POST` requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)- also known as 'webhooks').